DataBiosphere/data-portal/content/releases/documentation/2020-mar/overview.md

 ## Release Feedback

-The HCA DCP is actively seeking feedback for improving the utility of the March 2020 Release data, the documentation and the overall Release presentation.
-Please see our March 2020 Release [feedback](/releases/2020-mar/feedback.md) page for information on how to contact the HCA DCP team with questions, concerns, or ways we can improve.
+The HCA Data Portal is actively seeking feedback for improving the utility of the March 2020 Release data, the documentation and the overall Release presentation.
+Please see our March 2020 Release [feedback](/releases/2020-mar/feedback.md) page for information on how to contact the HCA Data Portal team with questions, concerns, or ways we can improve.